ztsyed/ceph-cluster/README.md

 From this repository, you will generate Docker Containers and Fleet Service configuration for Ceph Cluster.
-Therefore, you **need** an existing fleet cluster running, either inside vagrant or on baremetal.
+Therefore, you **need** an existing fleet cluster running.
 It is also useful to have a local registry running.

 This work is inspired from http://github.com/peterrosell/ceph-coreos-vagrant, https://github.com/ceph/ceph-docker,and https://github.com/deis/deis/